-By Theresa Kingma – I gave up Ben & Jerry’s, white chocolate mochas, and Crème Brulee for my son Evan.
-I was not trying to be super slim, nor had I converted to veganism.
+I gave up Ben & Jerry’s, white chocolate mochas, and Crème Brulee for my son Evan.
+My goal wasn’t to be super slim, nor had I converted to veganism.
 I gave up all foods with dairy and egg proteins in them because I was breastfeeding my son Evan, who was diagnosed with life threatening food allergies.

 These instructions flowed so easily from the doctor’s mouth, but have been very difficult to follow.
 People do not understand food allergies and are often skeptical, if not hostile to our situation.
 According to Hugh A. Sampson, M.D., Chief of Pediatric Allergy and Immunology at Mount Sinai School of Medicine, food allergies affect about six percent of American children under the age of two and are on the rise.
-Dairy and eggs top the list of foods that children are allergic to and correspondingly also comprise a majority’s share of today’s American diet.
+Dairy and eggs top the list of foods that children are allergic to, but they also comprise a majority’s share of today’s American diet.
 And therein lies our struggle: eating and living within a dairy obsessed culture.

 The Parent’s Guide to Food Allergies, by Marianne S. Barber , states that a true allergic reaction is an immune system response.
-An allergic person has increased amounts of IgE, a type of antibody, that over responds to the offending allergen as if the body is under attack.
+An allergic person has increased amounts of IgE antibodies that over respond to the offending allergen as if the body is under attack.
 Allergic reactions include at least one of the following symptoms: hives, swollen mucus membranes, asthma, vomiting, and diarrhea.
-Food intolerances may cause discomfort, but does not involve the immune system.
-The cure for a food allergy is complete avoidance of the offending proteins.
-This can be quite a prescription for the mothers of active, curious toddlers who do not comprehend anything much beyond exploration.
+The treatment for a food allergy is complete avoidance of the offending proteins.
+This can be quite a prescription for mothers of active, curious toddlers who don’t comprehend much beyond exploration.

 I breastfed Evan for two-and-a-half years and life assumed a patina of careful observation and culinary experimentation for our family.
 Our diligence paid off and Evan outgrew his allergy to eggs and his allergy to dairy was downgraded to an acceptable level.
 He is asserting his independence now; yearning to unfurl his closely cropped wings.
 I watch him, as I have diligently done for four years, amazed and grateful that we have faced and conquered our ordeal.
 Closely bonded, we shall be able to face any life challenge together now.